roadtocode4u/spaceship/docs/icp/51-css-variables/51-css-variables.md

 hide_table_of_contents: true
 ---

-CSS variables, also called custom properties, function as containers in CSS that hold values.
-Instead of repeating a value throughout the code, it can be stored in a variable and used wherever necessary.
-If the value needs to be changed later, it only needs to be changed in one place and it will be updated everywhere.
+CSS variables, also known as custom properties, act as containers in CSS that store values.
+Instead of repeating a value throughout your code, you can store it in a variable and use it wherever needed.
+If the value needs to be changed later, you only need to update it in one place, and it will automatically update everywhere it's used.

 **Example :**